MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 For more information on when specific features are planned, see the [feature roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md#winui-30-feature-roadmap) on GitHub.

+### Platform and OS support

+WinUI 3 - Project Reunion 0.5 is compatible with PCs running the Windows 10 October 2018 Update (version 1809 - build 17763) and newer.

-## Limitations and known issues
+## Known issues

 The following items are some of the known issues with WinUI 3 - Project Reunion 0.5.
 If you find an issue that isn't listed below, please let us know by contributing to an existing issue or filing a new issue through the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose).

-### Platform and OS support

-WinUI 3 - Project Reunion 0.5 is compatible with PCs running the Windows 10 October 2018 Update (version 1809 - build 17763) and newer.
+- Alt+F4 does not close desktop app windows.

+- The [UISettings.ColorValuesChanged Event](/uwp/api/windows.ui.viewmanagement.uisettings.colorvalueschanged) and [AccessibilitySettings.HighContrastChanged Event](/uwp/api/windows.ui.viewmanagement.accessibilitysettings.highcontrastchanged) are no longer supported in desktop apps.
+This may cause issues if you are using it to detect changes in Windows themes.

+- Previously, to get a CompositionCapabilities instance you would call [CompositionCapabilites.GetForCurrentView()](/uwp/api/windows.ui.composition.compositioncapabilities.getforcurrentview).
+However, the capabilities returned from this call were *not* dependent on the view.
+To address and reflect this, we've deleted the GetForCurrentView() static in this release, so now you can create a [CompositionCapabilties](/uwp/api/windows.ui.composition.compositioncapabilities) object directly.

+- Acrylic brush renders transparent.

+- Due to a C#/WinRT issue, subscribing to some framework element events and page navigation can cause memory leaks.

+- There are other C#/WinRT issues that you may encounter in this release, such as GC/ObjectDisposedExceptions, marshaling value and nullable types (TimeSpan, IReference<Vector3>, etc).
+  - These will be fixed in the upcoming  .NET 5 SDK servicing release that ships in mid-April.
+You can pick up this update by downloading and installing it explicitly (e.g., in build pipelines) or implicitly via Visual Studio update.

-### Developer tools
+### Developer tools limitations

 - Only C# and C++/WinRT apps are supported
 - Desktop apps support .NET 5 and C# 9, and must be packaged in an MSIX app